 Way number two the LLC protects you is via asset protection.
 When someone sues you, personally, there are provisions in LLC code that provide the following benefits.
 The LLC and anything inside of it may be shielded from seizure.
 Now it is best to take this action before a lawsuit strikes.
 But if one has already shown up at your door, it is generally better to take action to protect yourself than to leave yourself hanging wide open to the legal vultures.
 Protect yourself.

 If the “bad thing” happens, the courts may require you to show what happened to the proceeds of your car loan.
 If needed at that point, we can set up an international asset protection trust.
-Then an institution offshore will distribute the cash into a “you can’t touch it” account inside of your offshore trust.
+Then an institution offshore will purchase the loan and distribute the cash into a “you can’t touch it” account inside of your offshore trust.

 Related content: How to Avoid Lawsuits

 First thing you do is buy all of the insurance your provider will sell you.
 Get maximum coverage on yourself as a driver, for your vehicles and everything.
 Why purchase all this insurance when you have an asset protection plan in place?
 Simple, it’s easy and inexpensive.
 You want to put all of the barriers between liability and your assets that you can.
 Insurance is easy and can cover some of your exposure for a nominal cost.
 You can purchase an umbrella policy for your home, autos and all of your basic insurance from the same provider which will get you a great start on mitigating the liability that exists in a very easy and inexpensive manner.